lucharo/rmarkdown-action/README.md

 ## Outputs

 * `output_file`: This is automatically generated as the name that precedes `.Rmd` + the output format extension (e.g: for `my_doc.Rmd` with `output_format` as `pdf_document` -> `my_doc.pdf`

+__Disclaimer:__ By default, the `rmarkdown-action` will simply render the document to desired format.
+If you also wish to upload the document back to the repo please see [the later section](#uploading-rendered-document-to-github)

 ## Example